 Colorado has advisory guidelines in place to help courts to make maintenance decisions.
 However, the statutory guidelines for calculating alimony do not apply to couples whose combined gross income exceeds $240,000.

 Therefore, the court must consider other factors when ruling on spousal maintenance in high-net-worth divorces.
-These include but are not limited to:
+Denver spousal support lawyers explain that these may include:

 Before the court addresses permanent spousal maintenance it will make its decisions as to property division.
 This is vital as the division of assets and debts could result in allocations that impact a party’s ability to pay maintenance if he or she received responsibility for substantial marital debt.
 The property division could also affect a party’s need for support, if he or she received income producing assets such as rental properties or an investment portfolio.